 AKAKA FALLS: About 13 miles north of Hilo, is a very scenic park with a beautiful waterfall.
 The walk around path is not long and is paved.

 ATLANTIS SUBMARINES offers an interesting tour of the ocean to a depth of 100 feet.
 Very enjoyable, scenic and relaxing and not at all claustrophobic.
 They have seen whales underwater more than once.
 They do multiple trips daily and are located across from the Kailua Harbor.

 BEACHES:: Who says we don't have beaches?
 South Point has Green Sands Beach.
 Past that towards Volcanos is Black Sands Beach.
 Alii Drive has White Sands Beach for boogie boarding.
 North of the airport is Kekaha Kai State Park and Kua Bay with gorgeous sand beaches.
 The Waikaloa Beach Resort area has several beautiful beaches including Mauna Kea, and Hapuna (rated the best beach in the nation more than once).
 Snorkel, sun bath, boogie board/body surf, swim - you can find it all on the Big Island beaches.

 BIRDING: On the property are: Zebra Dove, Saffron Finch, Java Sparrow, Northern Cardinal, Yellow-billed Cardinal, Japanese White Eye, Gray Francolin, Common Myna, and Wild Turkeys.
 (Thanks guests Jan & Bill Deckman.)
 Also Yellow-fronted Canary and Spotted Dove.
 (Thanks guests Autumn & Bill Strahle.)
 Also House Finch and Japanese White Eye feeding from yellow-orange flowers in Silver (Silk) Oak trees (courtesy Richard Begley & Carol Nelson).
 There is good birding in VOLCANO.
-See the Maunu Ulu hike on the Volcano page.
-There is one interesting trail just outside the entrance to the park off the highway near the golf course.
+See the Maunu Ulu hike and the hike near the golf course.
+Given the recent eruption, check the park website for opens and closures.

 BOTANNICAL GARDENS: About 7 miles north of Hilo on the scenic drive to Onomea Bay, has a very wide variety of plants and flowers in a very lush setting on the coast.
 Private, Fee.